Burundi: Flood and Landslide Preparedness to Improve Community Resilience

 - Map assets and infrastructure and support local government and BRC branches to update/develop contingency plans and carry out simulation exercises;

 - Maximize lessons learned from the project by capturing learning and sharing between BRC branches and through the region and the continent.

 The project focuses on the six provinces of the cholera belt, targeting communities most vulnerable to and affected by disasters.
-These communities were identified through ongoing work of the Burundi Red Cross branches and local authority health and disaster records.
+These communities were identified through work of the Burundi Red Cross branches and local authority health and disaster records.

 Partnerships and Coordination